Amy Monticello

 Amy Monticello (born 1982) is an American essayist, lecturer, and non fiction writer.
 Monticello is the author of Close Quarters (Sweet Publications, 2012) and How to Euthanize a Horse (Arcadia Press, 2018).

 Life and work

 Amy Monticello was born in Endicott, New York in 1982.
-She earned a Master of Fine Arts in creative writing at The Ohio State University in 2008.
+She earned a Master of Fine Arts in creative writing at Ohio State University in 2008.
 Her book Close Quarters, is classified as a chapbook.
 In constructing her non-fiction chapbook she took a collection of her shorter essays from a larger project she was working on and used the novella form as a guide.
-She is an Associate Professor at Suffolk University in Boston, MA.
+She is an associate professor at Suffolk University in Boston, MA.